Latent Modes of Nonlinear Flows -- a Koopman Theory Analysis: Introduction

 \section{Introduction}

-Knowing the latent space of certain data allows one to represent it concisely and differentiate between fine signal and clutter parts.
+Knowing the latent space of certain data allows one to represent it concisely and to differentiate between signal and clutter parts.
 Recovering this space in a data-driven manner is a long-standing research problem.
 Data resulting from dynamical systems is represented commonly as spatial structures (modes) that are attenuated or enhanced with time.
+A common technique in linear flows is \emph{separation of variables}.
+It is assumed that a solution $u(x,t)$ of a linear flow can be expressed as,

+That is, the solution is a multiplication of a function of the spatial variable $x$ and a function of the temporal variable $t$.
+In this study we examine, from various angles, the following paradigm: a \emph{nonlinear flow} can be well approximated (or even exactly expressed) by a linear combination of variable separated functions,

+In this context, the spatial structures $X_i$ are referred to as \emph{modes} and $T_i$ are \emph{time-profiles}.
+For such an approximation, if the error is negligible and $m$ is small, we obtain a significant simplification of the system.
+This enables better understanding and modeling, allowing accurate interpolation and prediction of the dynamics.

-The Koopman theory argues that there are data measurements that evolve as if the dynamical system is linear.
-A well-known algorithm to approximate these measurements is \ac{DMD} \cite{schmid2010dynamic}, proposed by Schmid.
+The theory of Koopman argues that for many nonlinear systems data measurements evolve as if the dynamical system is linear (in some infinite dimensional space).
+A well-known algorithm to approximate these measurements is \acf{DMD} of \cite{schmid2010dynamic}.
 In this work, we formulate sufficient and necessary conditions for the existence of these measurements.
 These findings highlight certain flaws of \ac{DMD}.
-Finally, we suggest a new mode decomposition to overcome some of these problems, originated in general spectral decomposition \cite{gilboa2018nonlinear}.
+Finally, we suggest a new mode decomposition to overcome some of these problems, originated in an algorithm for general spectral decomposition of \cite{gilboa2018nonlinear}.

-In many dynamical processes, there are measurements of the observations that evolve linearly, or approximately so \cite{otto2021koopman}.
-A theoretical justification for that can be traced back to the seminal work of Bernard Osgood Koopman in 1931 \cite{koopman1931hamiltonian}.
-These measurements are referred to as \acp{KEF}.
-In \cite{mezic2005spectral} an algorithm was proposed, \ac{KMD}, which aims to reconstruct the dynamics using spatial structures, termed as modes, which are the coefficients of Koopman eigenfunctions.
+In many dynamical processes, there are measurements of the observations that evolve linearly, or approximately so, see \cite{otto2021koopman}.
+A theoretical justification for that can be traced back to the seminal work of \cite{koopman1931hamiltonian}.
+These measurements are referred to as \acfp{KEF}.
+An algorithm was proposed by \cite{mezic2005spectral}, \acf{KMD}, to reconstruct the dynamics using spatial structures, termed as modes, which are the coefficients of Koopman eigenfunctions.
 Since \acp{KEF} evolve as if they were observations in a linear dynamical system, \ac{KMD} can interpret the original dynamics as a linear one.